emerge-erc/ALminer/docs/index.rst

 ``alminer``'s visualization tools.
 We aim to keep adding new notebooks relevant for various sub-fields in the future.

+Note that the Jupyter notebooks may be outdated.
+The most up-to-date information can be found on this documentation page.

 .. only:: latex

   .. note::